danialhasan/RefactorAI/packages/extension/README.md

 ## Release Notes

-### 0.2.4
+### 0.2.6

 -   Fix API bug
+-   Remove console.logs in devtools

 ### 0.2.3

 -   Add settings to allow users to opt in/out of new features

 ### 0.2.2